 How did your paper organization turn out?
 What worked and didn’t work for you?
 I’d love to hear about it and see pics!

-And now that you’re on a roll with organizing, have you checked out How to Organize a Craft Room?
+You’re on a roll with organizing, have you checked out How to Organize a Craft Room?

 Thank you and happy sorting!